 UNU-EHS and University of Bonn to offer new Master of Science degree in "Geography of Environmental Risks and Human Security"

-The programme, developed by the United Nations University Institute for Environment and Human Security (UNU-EHS) and the Department of Geography of the University of Bonn (GIUB), will begin accepting applications as of 15 May 2013, for enrolment in October 2013.
-The deadline for application is 30 June 2013.
+The programme, developed by the United Nations University Institute for Environment and Human Security (UNU-EHS) and the Department of Geography of the University of Bonn (GIUB), accepts applications for enrolment in October 2014 thus for winter semester 2014/2015 (WS 2014/2015).
+The deadline for application is 28 February 2014.

 Background: programme partners